Code of Conduct

 6. Harassment (or bullying) is defined as the creation of a hostile environment by conduct or threats, intimidation or abuse.
 (See policy, 0115, Student Harassment and Bullying Prevention and Intervention for a more complete definition.)

-12. Possessing, consuming, selling, offering, manufacturing, knowingly be in the presence of, distributing or exchanging alcoholic beverages or illegal/illicit substances, or being under the influence of either.
+13. Possessing, consuming, selling, offering, manufacturing, or being in the presence of, distributing or exchanging alcoholic beverages or illegal/illicit substances, or being under the influence of either.
 “Illegal substances” include, but are not limited to, inhalants, marijuana/THC, cocaine, LSD, PCP, amphetamines, heroin, steroids, look-alike drugs, and any synthetic version thereof, whether specifically illegal or not, commonly referred to as “designer drugs” which are substances designed and synthesized to mimic the intended effects and usages of, which are chemically substantially similar to, illicit drugs, which may or may not be labeled for human consumption.

 F. Engage in misbehaviors otherwise prohibited by sections A-E of this section while on a school bus.
 Students will remain seated, keep objects and body parts inside the bus, and obey directions from the bus driver or monitor.
 It is crucial for students to behave appropriately while riding on District buses to avoid distracting the bus driver, which ensures their safety and the safety of the passengers.
 Students are required to conduct themselves on the bus in a manner consistent with established standards for classroom behavior.
 Excessive noise, pushing, shoving, and fighting will not be tolerated.